ovenzeze/nimship-agent/DEV_GUIDE.md

 1. Heavy dependency on phidata library - refer to phidata documentation
 2. Maintain backward compatibility when modifying core features
 3. Configuration-driven design requires stable config structure
+4. Ensure all dependencies are installed before running tests

 The framework is designed to enable rapid creation and customization of AI agents through configuration, while maintaining code maintainability and extensibility.
 Most common requirements can be implemented through configuration files, with code modifications needed only for deep customization.